Physical processes in protoplanetary disks: Turbulence

 For each candidate instability we would like to know the disk conditions under which it would be present, its growth rate, and the strength and nature of the turbulence that eventually develops.
 For disk evolution we are particularly interested in how efficiently the turbulence transports angular momentum (normally characterized by an effective $\alpha$).
 In most cases the efficiency of transport can only be determined using numerical simulations, whose fluctuating velocity and magnetic fields can be analyzed to determine $\alpha$ via the relation \cite{balbus98},

 where the angle brackets denote a density weighted average over space (and time, in some instances).
-The first term in this expression is the Reynolds stress from correlated fluctuations in the radial and perturbed azimuthal velocity, the second term in the Maxwell stress from MHD turbulence.
+The first term in this expression is the Reynolds stress from correlated fluctuations in the radial and perturbed azimuthal velocity, the second term is the Maxwell stress from MHD turbulence.
 We speak of the stress as being ``turbulent" if the averages in the above relation are dominated by contributions from small spatial scales.
 It is also possible for a disk to sustain large scale stresses --- for example at some radius we might have non-zero {\em mean} radial and azimuthal magnetic fields --- which are normally described as being ``laminar".
+Note that it is possible for the velocity field to exhibit turbulence on small scales even if the stress is dominated by large scale contributions.